CompuTec/processforce-docs/current/administrator-guide/licensing/license-server/direct-access.md

 Terminal Licensing is a section for managing the license of CompuTec PDC / CompuTec WMS products.

-## CompuTec License Server settings
+## CompuTec License Server Settings

 You can change Server Name and Port Number in the Server Settings tab.
 You do not have to change the default values: